smfarjad/CYBR8420_Team3/Project_Proposal.md

 - Resolved the issues in those versions

--Engineering & process.
-The project publishes security advisories, supports private vulnerability reporting, and since 3006 follows an LTS/STS release cadence to deliver fixes predictably.
+-Engineering & process: The project publishes security advisories, supports private vulnerability reporting, and since 3006 follows an LTS/STS release cadence to deliver fixes predictably.

--Bottom line.
-Strong security primitives but a broad attack surface avoid exposing masters to the internet, enable TLS/eAuth, disable auto-accept, and patch promptly.
+-Bottom line: Strong security primitives but a broad attack surface avoid exposing masters to the internet, enable TLS/eAuth, disable auto-accept, and patch promptly.

 ### **7. Team Reflection**